ELMO Pre-Dissertation Funding

 - Awards range from $2000-$3500 depending on the kind of opportunity involved (short-term vs. summer).

 - IDN grants may be combined with other Emory funding as long as total Emory funding does not exceed $5000.

-- Students may use IDN funds toward the cost of international airfare, housing, food, local transportation, visas
+- Students may use IDN funds toward the cost of international airfare, housing, food, local transportation, visas, and vaccinations.

 - Students may receive funding from IDN only one time.